Nevenall/ghosting-the-edge/03 Gearing Up.md

 ### Gear Aspects

-{don't like this section.
+[don't like this section.
 I want to make it a different thing.
 We want to say why gear aspects are different from most character aspects so we can say that for the most part we treat them like tags, or game details, but we can't assume tht people actually know what that means.
 We want to tell people what a game detail is and how that is different from an aspect.
 What we are doing is pre-addressing concerns that people might have around so many aspects, which is a thing that we may not really want to be doing.
 We don't need to defend ourselves.

 But it is important to describe that we treat these aspects like game details and what game detail means.
 Ie, it's narrative.

 Also, we need to talk about some aspects which also have mechanical effects.
-Which is currently the last sentence of the section.}
+Which is currently the last sentence of the section.]

 Every piece of gear your character has can have several aspects of its own, but don't panic!
 If you are concerned about keeping track of them all, gear aspects can be treated like game details most of the time.

 That said, there are a few gear aspects that come with extra rules, but nothing more complicated than a stunt.

-### Cost Rating
+### Cost Rating {CR}

-Gear has an abstract cost rating that's is roughly equivalent to its total refresh value.
+Gear has an abstract {Cost Rating} that's is roughly equivalent to its total refresh value.

-The cost rating appears inside brackets ([]) in an item's stat block.

 Starting characters pay this cost from their initial gear budget for the item.